vhexs/gta-iv-multiplayer/README.md

 gta-iv-multiplayer
 ==================

 GTA IV multiplayer client and server.
 Playable but limited.

-This project is no longer maintained
+This project is no longer maintained by the [original author](https://github.com/achlubek/).